mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 | ----- | ----- |
 | ![Legacy burndown chart, ](img/burndown_chart_legacy_v13_5.png) | ![Fixed burndown chart, showing a jump when a lot of issues were added to the milestone](img/burndown_chart_fixed_v13_5.png) |

-Fixed burndown charts track the full history of milestone activity, from its creation until the milestone expires.
-After the milestone due date has passed, issues removed from the milestone will not affect the chart.
+**Fixed burndown** charts track the full history of milestone activity, from its creation until the milestone expires.
+After the milestone due date passes, issues removed from the milestone no longer affect the chart.

-Legacy burndown charts track when issues were created and when they were last closed—not their full history.
-For each day, it takes the number of issues still open and issues created that day and subtracts the number of issues closed that day.
+**Legacy burndown** charts track when issues were created and when they were last closed, not their full history.
+For each day, a legacy burndown chart takes the number of open issues and the issues created that day, and subtracts the number of issues closed that day.
-**Issues that were created and assigned a milestone before its start date—and remain open as of the start date—are considered as having been opened on the start date**.
-Therefore, when the milestone start date is changed the number of opened issues on each day may change.
+**Issues that were created and assigned a milestone before its start date (and remain open as of the start date) are considered as having been opened on the start date**.
-Reopened issues are
+Therefore, when the milestone start date is changed, the number of opened issues on each day may change.
-considered as having been opened on the day after they were last closed.
+Reopened issues are considered as having been opened on the day after they were last closed.

 ## Burnup charts